 Chart 1 illustrates the relative importance of the major TPT categories.
-Retail is the largest TPT category and comprised 51% of total state sales tax collections in FY 2021.
+Retail is the largest TPT category and comprised 50% of total state sales tax collections in FY 2022.
 Other large categories are restaurants and bars, prime contracting, and utilities.

-TPT is the state's single largest revenue source, representing 44% of total General Fund revenues in FY 2020, after adjusting for the impact of the 2020 income tax deferral.
+TPT is the state's second largest revenue source, representing 41.3% of total General Fund revenues in FY 2022.
 A significant portion of state sales tax revenues is shared with the counties and cities.
 This revenue sharing occurs through the distribution base, described in further detail in the Distribution section below.

 In November 2000, voters approved Proposition 301, which authorized the state to levy an additional 0.6% sales tax exclusively dedicated to education through June 30, 2021.
 The 0.6% education tax is not subject to the regular TPT distribution.
 As a result of Proposition 301, the general state TPT rate was increased from 5.0% to 5.6%, beginning in June 2001.
-The 0.6% education tax generated \$935.9 million in FY 2021.
 Since the 0.6% cent Proposition 301 expired at the end of FY 2021, Laws 2018, Chapter 74 extended the tax to June 30, 2041 through a state statute rather than by the ballot.
 Chapter 74 slightly revised the distribution formula for the funds.
+The 0.6% education tax generated \$1.08 billion in FY 2022.